Your baby does not need "brain-boosting" toys.

-If you've been browsing baby toys and activity products, you've probably encountered endless claims about "brain-boosting" and "developmental" benefits.
+You have probably encountered endless claims about "brain-boosting" and "developmental" benefits.
 The baby industry markets countless gadgets promising to make your baby smarter, calmer, or more advanced.
 The truth is simpler: newborns need very little equipment and a great deal of you.

 What’s inside*